Our Classes

 Students may choose Ballet, Tap, Jazz, Contemporary and/or Hip Hop.

 In these classes, students will take the skills learned in Essentials Levels I & II and build upon them to strengthen their precision and ability.
 Students will advance to more difficult skills and utilize both barre and center floor work to improve their technique.
-In all hip hop levels, teachers may choose to introduce level-appropriate hip hop tricks.
-Dancers must show proficiency as well as keep excellent attendance to progress to, and remain in, these levels.
+At all hip hop levels, teachers may choose to introduce level-appropriate hip hop tricks.
+Dancers must show proficiency as well as keep excellent attendance to progress to and remain in, these levels.
+At the end of the year, dancers in Intermediate Ballet Technique will be given a baseline assessment for pointe readiness.

-BALLET REQUIREMENTS: Students taking Int Ballet Tech must take both classes per week.
+BALLET REQUIREMENTS: Students taking Intermediate Ballet Technique must take both classes per week.

-TAP, JAZZ & CONTEMPORARY REQUIREMENT: Students taking Int Tap Tech, Int Jazz Tech, or Int Contemporary Tech must be enrolled in a ballet class.
+TAP, JAZZ & CONTEMPORARY REQUIREMENT: Students taking Intermediate Tap Technique, Intermediate Jazz Technique, or Intermediate Contemporary Technique must be enrolled in a ballet class.

 • Suggested ages: 12+